MontanaPBS Public Information

 Governance and oversight of MontanaPBS begins with station management who report to the administrations of Montana State University and the University of Montana.
 Current management of the stations resides with:

-Eric Hyyppa, Director and General Manager, KUSM-TV / MontanaPBS, Montana State University - Bozeman
+Aaron Pruitt, Director and General Manager (Interim), KUSM-TV / MontanaPBS, Montana State University - Bozeman

 The governance and administration of the Montana University System is vested with the Board of Regents, which has full power, responsibility, and authority to supervise, coordinate, manage and control the Montana University System, and supervise and coordinate other public educational institutions assigned by law.